David673/Implicit-Euler-Method-for-DAE-system/README.md

 For comparative study, run the following script to see the result of the Baumgarte's method, which is one of the basic explicit solver for rigid body systems.

     main_Slider.m

+To be continued.
+The current method only takes acc constraints and velocity constraints into consideration.
+When adding the geometric constraints, I currently cannot obtain the correct results.